COVID-19 guide for care staff supporting adults with learning disabilities or autistic adults

 Death and bereavement

-The current crisis means there is a lot of discussion of death in the media, and there is an increased chance that everyone, including people with a learning disability or autistic people, will experience the death of a family member, housemate, or friend.
+The pandemic means there has been a lot of discussion of death in the media, and there continues to be an increased chance that everyone, including people with a learning disability or autistic people, will experience the death of a family member, housemate, or friend.

 It may be tempting to try and shield people with a learning disability or autistic people from upsetting subjects such as death, but generally this is not helpful.
 People with a learning disability and autistic people, of course, experience grief, and having a learning disability or autism does not mean that a person cannot understand or deal with bereavement.